 Trading a breakout

-A trend line break out can be traded in two ways:
+You can trade a trend line break out in two ways:

-Here you enter a trade as soon as the breaking candlestick gives a confirmation below the trend line for an uptrend or above the trend line for a downtrend.
+With aggressive trading, you enter a trade as soon as the breaking candlestick gives a confirmation below the trend line for an uptrend.
+Do the same, above the trend line for a downtrend.

 The chart below is AUD/CHF,Daily showing how to trade a break out after a retest.